rmetcalf9/EllucianEthosPythonClient/docs/POLLERGUIDE.md

 changeNotificationRecieved.resourceWrapper.refresh(loginSession=loginSession)
 ```

-(In the test example person-holds are being created and deleted so the refresh may fail in this case)
+(In the test example person-holds are being created and deleted so the refresh may fail because the resource is already
+deleted)

 This causes API client to update the resource data with new information from Ethos.